Whether you’re building, renovating or making simple changes to your home, use this guide to shine a light on lighting design trends for 2018.

 “This year will see the shapes of vintage factory lighting and farmhouse fittings simplified and updated via sleek, black metals,” says Jessica.

-“We will see metallics lean toward matte finishes and lots of vintage brass and soft gold in clean lines.”
+“We will see metallics lean toward matte finishes and lots of light bulb in vintage brass and soft gold in clean lines.”

-According to Jessica, 2018 will be a “low” year for pendants.
+According to Jessica, 2018 will be a “low” year for pendant lighting.